Miserlou/DirtyShare/README.md

 Ideally, the WebSockets will only be used to establish the P2P connections which will go over the HTML5 PeerConnection object, however, no modern browsers support this feature yet.
-Hopefully, it will become available within the next 6 months or so, and we will be ready for it.
+Hopefully, it will become available within the next 6 months or so, and we will be ready for it

 Let's make a purely browser based, ad-free, Free and Open Source private filesharing system!

 ## Demo